michalporeba/sharing/bio.md

 He lives in Wales where he currently works as a Senior SQL Server DBA at Vizolution in Swansea.
 In his free time, he speaks obscure languages, plays music with code or dives in local caves trying to find places no human has ever been to before.
-An intermittent blogger at https://dbain.wales, and a once-in-a-while contributor to a few OSS projects.
+An intermittent blogger at https://dbain.wales, and a once-in-a-while contributor to a few Open Source projects.